yesakmac/curl/README.md

-# CURL -- Simple client url library, with high level request functions
+# CURL -- Simple client url library, with high level request functions to interact with an API

 ## Install